Looking to cool down on a sunny day with soft serve in Seattle?

 7. Hood Famous Bakeshop, Pioneer Square

 Every summer we get excited for the seasonal ube and pandan soft serve at Hood Famous Bakeshop in Pioneer Square.
-They typically offer their soft serve on weekends between June and September.
+They typically offer their soft serve on weekends only from May to September.

 📍 504 5th Ave S, Suite 107A